 Students are able to defer the commencement of the studies or temporarily suspend their studies in limited circumstances.
 Students must refer to the policy on the Institute’s website for more details.
 A student’s enrolment may be cancelled or suspended by the institute in the following circumstances: misbehaviour, taking leave from study without permission, continued non-payment of fees, not maintaining satisfactory course progress or attendance, behavior indicating that you are not a bona fide student and not maintaining personal contact details with the Institution.

 The Australian Government wants overseas students in Australia to have a safe, enjoyable and rewarding place to study.
 Australia’s laws promote quality education and consumer protection for overseas students.
-These laws are known as the ESOS framework and they include the Education Services for Overseas (ESOS) Act 2000 and the National Code 2007.
+These laws are known as the ESOS framework and they include the Education Services for Overseas Students (ESOS) Act 2019 and National Code of Practice 2018.

 For detailed information about the ESOS Framework, click here

 ESOS Framework in Spanish language